-When you purchase an Income Protection Plus Policy, Income Linking Plus allows you to attach the additional benefits which may not usually be available through your superannuation fund, to your Policy.
+When you purchase an Income Protection Plus Policy, Income Linking Plus allows you to attach the additional benefits, which may not usually be available through your superannuation fund, to your Policy.
 The added benefits will be owned by you and not by the trustee of your superannuation fund.

 If you are paid a Super Plus IP Benefit it will be paid directly to you.
-However, for cover owned by the trustee of your superannuation fund the benefit will be paid to the trustee of the fund.
-The trustee must abide by the conditions of release in order to release a benefit to you.
-For further information, please refer to chapter 6.
+However, for cover owned by the trustee of your superannuation fund, the benefit will be paid to the trustee of the fund.